grafana/loki/docs/sources/configure/_index.md

   [log_attributes: <list of attributes_configs>]

 # Defines a set of custom trackers for ingested bytes.
-# Takes a map of tracker names as keys and stream selectors as values.
+# Takes a map of tracker names as keys and a list of label names as values.
+A
+# tracker matches a stream if all labels are present.
 custom_trackers:
 ```